hiero-ledger/hiero/transition.md

 **Hiero Repo** - Name and maybe link to new Hiero repo

-**DCO check** - Check if all commits in the repo are signed the DCO
+**DCO check** - Check if all commits in the repo are signed the DCO.
+We have [a python tool](https://github.com/hiero-ledger/hiero/tree/main/dco-check) that can run the checks for you.

 **DCO remediation** - We need to ensure that all commits on the main branch are DCO signed.
 This can be accomplished by retroactively signing commits through an empty signed commit on the repository.